Semi-local string comparison: algorithmic techniques and applications: Edit distance matching

 The algorithm uses a generalisation of the standard network alignment method, equivalent to the one used by \cite{Kent+:06}.
 For simplicity, we describe the algorithm under LCS score; using the blow-up technique of \secref{s-weighted}, the algorithm can be generalised to an arbitrary alignment score with rational weights.

-Similarly to \algref{alg-quasi-lcs}, a sharper analysis for $k \approx \binom{m}{2}$ leads to a smooth transition to the running time $O(m^2 n)$ in the dense case $k = \binom{m}{2}$, which is asymptotically equal to the running time of the dense spliced algorithm of \cite{Gelfand+:96}.
+Similarly to \algref{alg-quasi-lcs}, a sharper analysis for values of $k$ close to $\binom{m}{2}$ leads to a smooth transition to the running time $O(m^2 n)$ in the dense case $k = \binom{m}{2}$, which is asymptotically equal to the running time of the dense spliced algorithm of \cite{Gelfand+:96}.

 \mychapter{Conclusions}